kylemeenehan/km-transform/README.md

   21 }
 ```

-To see how this works, let's first declare a person object and a function that ages the person:
+To see how this works, let's first declare a person object and some functions that will modify a person:

 ```

-var person = {
+var originalPerson = {
   name: 'Mary',
   age: 31,
   height: 173,